Model Comparison

 Are Grok 3 and o3 API-compatible for easy switching?

-o3 is 67% cheaper per request than Grok 3. o3 is cheaper on both input ($2.0/M vs $3.0/M) and output ($8.0/M vs $15.0/M).
+OpenAI: o3 is 67% cheaper per request than xAI: Grok 3.
+OpenAI: o3 is cheaper on both input ($2.0/M vs $3.0/M) and output ($8.0/M vs $15.0/M).
 The 67% price gap matters at scale but is less significant for low-volume use cases.
 This comparison assumes a typical request of 5,000 input and 1,000 output tokens (5:1 ratio).
 Actual ratios vary by workload — chat and completion tasks typically run 2:1, code review around 3:1, document analysis and summarization 10:1 to 50:1, and embedding workloads are pure input with no output tokens.

 Related Comparisons